Gestational Hypertension: Manage High BP in Pregnancy

 Key Takeaways:

-1. Gestational hypertension may happend after 20 weeks of pregnancy and affects 6-8% of pregnant women.
+1. Gestational hypertension may happen after 20 weeks of pregnancy and affects 6-8% of pregnant women.

 2. Risk factor and causes of gestational hypertension include age, previous history, family background, diabetes, immune conditions, kidney issues, multiple pregnancies, and ethnicity increase risk.